 Vila de Conde, Portugal has the most restaurants and cafes per person, with 6.3 per 100,000 per capita.
 It also has the highest average ratings from restaurants in Chinatown with an average rating score of 4.8 on Google Maps.
 Restaurants include Restaurante Chines Macau and Restaurante Asiatico, rated a respectable 4.4 and 4.2 on Google.

-Budapest, Hungary has the cheapest average meals in a Chinatown with the average price of a starter and a main at £8.95, a huge £16.15 cheaper than a meal in London’s Chinatown.
+Budapest, Hungary has the cheapest average meals in a Chinatown with the average price of a starter and a main at £8.95, a huge £16.15 cheaper than a meal in London’s Chinatown. then have one last bite to eat in Chinatown before departing from Keleti or Nyugati stations.
 Restaurants here include the Spicy Fish Restaurant and Panda Wok in Budapest’s Chinatown, which have ratings of 4.4 and 4.3 on Google.

 This index reviewed a range of factors to create an overall ranking score, it is worth noting that these are overall averages and do not factor in the scale of events happening across the cities and immigration numbers as this was not publicly available.